 This project was made possible in part by The Arts Foundation for Tucson and Southern Arizona stART Cultural Development Grant.

 SISTER JOSE WOMEN’S CENTER, Tucson, AZ

 Sister Jose Women’s Center is a Tucson-based non-profit organization with the mission to care and nurture homeless women in a welcoming and safe environment.
-Dancesequences began a partnership with the Center in September 2017 to encourage individual and group movement expressions through an on-site residency consisting of weekly 1-hour Mettler-based Joyful Movement classes.
+Dancesequences began a partnership with the Center to encourage individual and group movement expressions through an on-site residency consisting of weekly 1-hour Mettler-based Joyful Movement classes.
 Effective November 2017, Joyful Movement was integrated into the Center’s CREATE program that seeks to empower women by encouraging self-discovery and expression through creativity.
 (Photo credit: P. Buckley)

 This project was made possible in part with funding from Arizona Commission on the Arts, Long Realty Cares Foundation, Mettler Studios, Inc. and Women’s Foundation of Southern Arizona’s Harriet Silverman Small Grant Fund.

 Sept.
 2019 – Present